 "The district court erred in holding that the issue of substantial similarity was for the jury just because the musicology experts presented conflicting opinions," states the brief.
 "Under the district court's approach, musical composition cases would enjoy special immunity from summary judgment determinations merely because the parties offer competing musicology experts."

 Williams and Thicke are asking the 9th Circuit to either reverse the judgment or vacate it and remand the case back down to the lower court for a new trial.
-The full brief is posted on The Hollywood Reporter.
+The full brief is posted below.